Azure/azure-sdk-for-python/sdk/core/corehttp/tests/perf_tests/README.md

   - For sync:
     - `"requests"`: RequestsTransport (default)
     - `"httpx"`: HttpXTransport
-- `--aad` - Flag to pass in to use Azure Active Directory as the authentication.
+- `--use-entra-id` - Flag to pass in to use Microsoft Entra ID as the authentication.
 By default, set to False.
 - `--size=10240` - Size of request content (in bytes).
 Defaults to 10240.
 (Not used by `ListEntitiesPageableTest`.)
+- `--policies` - List of policies to pass in to the pipeline.
+Options:
+  - None: No extra policies passed in, except for authentication policy.
+This is the default.
+  - 'all': All policies added automatically by autorest.
+  - 'policy1,policy2': Comma-separated list of policies, such as 'RetryPolicy,UserAgentPolicy'"

 #### Additional ListEntitiesPageableTest command line options